anthonyburrow/SpecFit/README.md

 ### Building

 The Python bindings of the C++ modeling code must be built first before using this package.
-The 'setup.py' and `pyproject.toml` handle this automatically;
+The 'setup.py' and 'pyproject.toml' handle this automatically;
 to install `SpecFit`, simply do so using:
 ```shell
 python -m pip install path/to/SpecFit